WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/user-settings.md

 }
 ```
 ### LogOff
 Client provides a new collection of user settings.
-The `Foo1` setting will be removed, the `Foo2` setting will be added and the Bar setting will be updated.
+The `Foo1` setting will be removed, the `Foo2` setting will be added, and the `Bar` setting will be updated.
 ```json
 {
     ...